e-Learning Blog

 In manufacturing sites, employee education plays a crucial role in safety measures, quality control, and the transfer of technical skills.
 Continuous training is indispensable to prevent workplace accidents and ensure a stable supply of products.

-However, in reality, there are many voices saying, "Although the importance of education is understood, it is not sufficiently implemented on site."
+However, in reality, there are many voices saying, "Although the importance of education is understood, it is not sufficiently implemented on-site."
 The "2025 Edition Manufacturing White Paper" published by the government clearly highlights the challenges of human resource development in the manufacturing industry.

 * The above table was created based on the 2025 Manufacturing White Paper.